Tight security as Gov. Ugwuanyi takes oath of office for second term

-The News Agency of Nigeria reports that all security agencies in the state, including the police, Nigeria Security and Civil Defenxe Corps and Department of State Services, are stationed in strategic locations..
+The News Agency of Nigeria reports that all security agencies in the state, including the police, Nigeria Security and Civil Defense Corps, Department of State Security are stationed in strategic locations..

 Others are Nigerian Immigration Services, Nigeria Customs Service and the Nigerian Army.